 So, usually our house is complete and utter chaos.
 It kind of resembles a three-ring circus, only without the ringmaster holding everything together.
 I think I am supposed to be the ringmaster, but since I am an introvert I am usually hiding out in my room, so there goes the whole "managing the chaos" gig.
-Just to demonstrate what I mean by chaos, one day my status update on Facebook was that at the particular moment my daughter was on the computer asking Google how to potty-train a hamster, my middle child was running naked around the house and screaming at the top of his lungs, and my youngest was happily engaged in drowning his stuffed animals in the tub.
+Just to demonstrate what I mean by chaos, one day my status update on Facebook was that at that particular moment my daughter was on the computer asking Google how to potty-train a hamster, my middle child was running naked around the house and screaming at the top of his lungs, and my youngest was happily engaged in drowning his stuffed animals in the tub.
 Because that's not concerning AT ALL.
 And I was sitting in the middle of it and blocking it all out with social media.
 So yeah.
 And for the record, that was not an unusual day.
 For some reason, I just felt like sharing our normal madness with the world that day.

 Most of the time, I try to regard our household craziness as perfectly normal, while secretly thinking it is probably a sign that we are lacking something in our parenting method.
 Like, if we were more consistent with structure and rules, surely our children wouldn't be running around like uncivilized hellions.
 If I was more organized, maybe we would be better about sticking to those routines.
 Maybe then our son would sit calmly throughout a TV show instead of climbing onto the top of his bean bag chair and then flying off head first while shouting "Captain Underpants!"
 In short, our very messy and noisy way of being must be due to something we are doing wrong.